 You will need to present your e-ticket on entering and exiting the Grounds.
 You might also be asked to show your ticket to a Wimbledon Steward once inside the Grounds.

-The AELTC can reject any person participating in any anti-social, dangerous or abusive behaviour that could cause damage, harm or offence.
+The AELTC may refuse entry to any individual participating in anti-social, dangerous or abusive behaviour, that could cause damage, harm or offence.

 The AELTC can also refuse entry to anyone who appears to be under the influence of drugs or alcohol.